 Looking for a quick and flavorful way to prepare your fish?
-This Blackened Mahi-Mahi recipe teaches you how to make your own blackening seasoning and how to fry it up to get that crispy outer layer of smoky and spicy perfection!
+This Blackened Mahi-Mahi recipe teaches you how to transform your seasoning into a crispy outer layer of smoky and spicy perfection!

-This simple pan-fried fish recipe boasts tons of flavor and requires just 20 minutes to make, a must for a busy mom with a gourmet palate like me!
+This simple pan-fried fish recipe boasts tons of flavor and requires just 20 minutes and 3 ingredients to make, a must for a busy mom with a preference for big flavor like me!

 This recipe works great for either fresh or frozen fish, so long as it’s thawed properly.
 The best way to thaw out frozen fish is to transfer it from the freezer to the refrigerator the night before you’re ready to eat it.